ORDER OF BUSINESS

 and Lively Technical College Florida Transit Technician Program (FTTP).
 Summary: This MOU establishes a partnership between

-facilities as a training site for the FTTP.
-The MOU
+as a training site for the FTTP.
+The MOU supports

-supports hands-on instruction for technicians and trainees, enhancing workforce
+hands-on instruction for technicians and trainees, enhancing workforce skills

-The certification also requires Participating Agencies to certify that
+requires Participating Agencies to certify that all maintenance technicians

 DECEMBER 9, 2025